-Kaiser Permanente – Achieving Our Mission and Growing the Business Through the National Diversity Agenda (Case Study)Jan 25, 2011
+Kaiser Permanente – Achieving Our Mission and Growing the Business Through the National Diversity Agenda (Practices)Jan 25, 2011

 Kaiser Permanente’s initiative, Achieving Our Mission and Growing the Business Through the National Diversity Agenda, makes diversity and inclusion central to the organization’s competitive advantage and its ability to deliver culturally competent health care to its 8.7 million members.
 The National Diversity Agenda is an organizational framework to develop an engaged, professional, and diverse workforce sensitive to the needs of patients and members.
 Kaiser Permanente employees share a strong commitment to improving health and saving lives and the Agenda’s localized approach to health care and outreach allows them to make the best decisions for each and every member.
 The company’s longstanding efforts to implement the Agenda have been rewarded with significant results.